My work as a writer/director and designer encompasses a diverse range of

 My job as the TEDxSydney 2017 Film Curator was to co-commission and executive produce ten original short films – across a diverse range of genres (documentary, animation, comedy and experimental) – to premiere at the live annual event in June.
 The final 2017 film program features the work of top Australian filmmaking talent including Academy Award-winning Passion Pictures, AACTA-winning animator Marieka Walsh and comedy writer Tony Rogers of Wilfred and How to Talk Australians fame, among others.

 Key executive production responsibilities – from pre-commissioning and development through to production and final delivery – included story and script development; offline edit and picture lock reviews; final online edit approvals; scheduling; technical optimisation; legal, networking and promotional tasks.
-This was achieved via creative collaboration with – and management of – the ten selected production teams, liaising with the Head of Curation Fenella Kernebone throughout.
+This was achieved via creative collaboration with – and management of – the ten selected production teams.
 For TEDxSydney 2017, I also initiated a number of new measures for the annual film program.
 Specifically: the creation of the first IP Licence Deed for all TEDxSydney films, by liaising directly between all parties – Marque Lawyers, the filmmaking teams and TEDxSydney; the establishment of the first invite-only preview night in advance of the live event; the creation of networking opportunities for both TEDxSydney and the filmmaking teams with the screen industry including Screen Australia, Screen NSW, the ABC, SBS and Foxtel; and the creation of the first digital submission form (pre-commissioning), contributing to the submission of a record 90+ short film proposals.
 I also handled the technical optimisation and testing of all films for both live theatre screening and YouTube, in collaboration with Belle Laide and Innovative – as well as the writing and collection of promotional material for Text100’s PR campaign.
 Watch all ten TEDxSydney 2017 original short films here.